 Winter is officially upon us, and if you’re dreading the gray, dreary winter days ahead of us once the Christmas season is over, we have the perfect way to lift your spirits within your home: a lemon yellow revamp.
-Here are some tips on how to use lemon yellow paint in your home, brought to you by our professional painting contractors.
+Here are some tips on how to use lemon yellow paint in your home, brought to you by our professional painting contractors in Salt Lake City.

 Bright colors can be intimidating to use as an all-over color, but yellow is actually a surprisingly versatile color that pairs well with multiple colors.
 If you’re worried about the space feeling visually overcrowded, couple it with neutral accents.
 Yellow and white in particular is a classic combination that feels crisp and welcoming, and yellow with light or dark shades of gray is the perfect way to give your space a modern atmosphere.
 In the middle of a gray winter day, it will be like a breath of fresh air to lounge in your warm, sunny space decked out in lemon yellow.

 Going all out isn’t your only option when it comes to lemon yellow.
 If you’re hesitant to paint your whole space in this energetic shade, painting an accent wall is just as effective of a way to introduce yellow into a room.
 It adds visual interest to a room without coming off overwhelming, and does a surprising amount to warm up a cooler or neutral color scheme.